rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/debian.md

 </span>

 2. **Install** Rust.
 The preferred way to do this is by using [Rustup](https://rustup.rs/) (the website should show a straightforward command to install Rustup).
 During installation, Rustup asks you about your installation preferences; if you are unsure you can just proceed with the standard installation.
-If possible, install the latest release.
-In July 2023, the minimum required Rust version for Rosenpass was 1.64.0.
 <span class="spacer"></span>

 3. **Clone** the Rosenpass Git repository, change to the `rosenpass` directory, and switch to the branch of the latest release: